tim0git/terraform-aws-gameday-template/README.md

 #### RDS

 We have the tried and trusted rds.
 We have set this up as a autoscaling, postgres multi AZ instance.

+You can create this with `make rds`

 I haven't set up a read replica, if you need one you can do that in the console with two clicks.